``` ```

 Bridging Expert and Learner Cognition

 Learners don't have that framework yet.
-It’s not as if they're standing at the edge of unfamiliar territory with no map.
-That giant textbook?
-Learners don’t need help figuring out what parts are important — everything is important.
+But it's not as if they're standing at the edge of unfamiliar territory with no map.
+They have a map, but it's too big and complex.
 Breaking down a massive universe of information into learnable chunks when residents are working 70-80 hours a week in the hospital while trying to preserve healthy work-life balance and personal commitments is the challenge.

 Expert Mode: OrthoRAG